Jertole/jert-network/docs/governance-overview.md

 This structure ensures that material decisions require consensus across independent control domains.

-3. Signer Roles (Abstracted)
+3. Signer Roles (

 For security, resilience, and jurisdictional risk mitigation, individual signers are represented by role, not by name or legal entity, in public documentation.

 The three signers represent independent control domains:

-Signer A – Infrastructure & Operations Control Represents operational execution, energy, logistics, and physical infrastructure deployment.
+Signer A – represents a registered local infrastructure & operations control adn operational execution, energy, logistics, and physical infrastructure deployment (CRYOGAS LLC,Kazahstan).
-Commercial / Holding Control
-Represents strategic and commercial interests of the group, including brand, IP, and long-term value alignment.

 Signer B – Engenering & technology / Holding Control
 Represents strategic and commercial interests of the group, including brand, IP, and long-term value alignment.